 Our Board has adopted a non-employee director compensation policy that is designed to provide a total compensation package that enables us to attract and retain, on a long-term basis, high caliber non-employee directors.
-A Board of Director Compensation Review prepared by Radford in December 2017 provided a competitive assessment of our compensation practices for non-employee directors in connection with the Compensation Committee's evaluation of the level of compensation for our non-employee directors for 2018.
-The assessment found that the cash compensation levels for non-employee directors was positioned at the 50th percentile as compared to our 2018 peer group and that our equity compensation levels for non-employee directors was positioned below the 25th percentile as compared to our 2018 peer group.
-For cash compensation, the Compensation Committee made no change to the annual retainers, which continues to keep the cash compensation at the 50th percentile of our 2018 peer group.
-In order to better align director equity compensation with that of our 2018 peer group, the Compensation Committee increased the initial appointment award to 20,000 options and the annual awards to 5,000 options and 3,000 RSUs, which nevertheless positioned the equity compensation below the 25th percentile of our 2018 peer group.
+A Board of Director Compensation Review prepared by Radford in December 2018 provided a competitive assessment of our compensation practices for non-employee directors in connection with the Compensation Committee's evaluation of the level of compensation for our non-employee directors for 2019.
+The assessment found that the cash and equity compensation levels for non-employee directors was positioned generally at the 50 th percentile as compared to our 2019 peer group and as a result, the Compensation Committee made no changes at that time to the annual retainers and equity awards.

-A summary of the non-employee director compensation arrangements for fiscal 2018 is set forth below:
+A summary of the non-employee director compensation arrangements for fiscal 2019 is set forth below:

+Annual

-Annual Retainer
+Retainer

 Board of Directors:

 Chairman \$ 80,000

 Non-Chairman members \$ 50,000

 Audit Committee:

 Chairman \$ 20,000

 Non-Chairman members \$ 10,000

 Compensation Committee:

 Chairman \$ 15,000

 Non-Chairman members \$ 7,500

 Nominating and Corporate Governance Committee:

 Chairman \$ 10,000

 Non-Chairman members \$ 5,000

 Research and Development Committee:

 Chairman \$ 12,000

 Non-Chairman members \$ 6,000